For many years, GreenTech

 RFTS Introduction.

-For more than four years, we at Doty Windfuels have been working
+For more than five years, we at Doty Windfuels have been working

 on “RFTS”, for Renewable